-Jury service
+Jury service and giving evidence

 In the event that you are summoned for jury service or called to give evidence as a witness, you will need to notify your line manager and the payroll team at the earliest opportunity to arrange leave.

-You should provide your line manager and the payroll team with a copy of the court summons and any other relevant documentation.
-You will be required to give details of the date jury service is due to start and an end date if known.
+You should provide your line manager and the payroll team with a copy of the court summons and/or any other relevant documentation.
+You will be required to give details of the date jury service or the requirement to give evidence is due to start and an end date, if known.

 Where the organisation considers that an employee's absence on jury service could cause substantial injury to the business, the employee will be asked to make an application for excusal or deferral, as appropriate.
 Where this applies, the employee should not submit an application for excusal or deferral before the organisation has provided them with a letter (and any other relevant evidence) to support the application.

-If the employee's jury service ends before the expected period (or such longer period as the court may have indicated to the employee that they will be required for) the employee will be expected to return to work for the remainder of that period.
+If the employee's jury service or attendance to other formal proceedings ends before the expected period (or such longer period as the court may have indicated to the employee that they will be required for) the employee will be expected to return to work for the remainder of that period.